Quickstart: Create Apache Hadoop cluster in Azure HDInsight using Resource Manager template

 To delete the cluster and/or the default storage account

-- Click Delete on the resource blade to delete the resource group, which contains the cluster and the default storage account; or click the cluster name on the Resources tile and then click Delete on the cluster blade.
+Select Delete resource group to delete the resource group, which contains the cluster and the default storage account.
 Note deleting the resource group deletes the storage account.
 If you want to keep the storage account, choose to delete the cluster only.

 To learn more about analyzing data with HDInsight, see the following articles:

-- To learn about Pig, a language used to transform data, see Use Pig with HDInsight.
+- To learn about Pig, a language used to transform data, see Use Apache Pig with HDInsight.

 - To learn about MapReduce, a way to write programs that process data on Hadoop, see Use MapReduce with HDInsight.